Providing crowd-sourced safety information while walking home.

 Zara Abraham, Gaby Chan

-Knowing the main pain point as safety concerns, my team and I worked through the design process to address this common issue.
+Without simple access incident reports, women resort to internet searches and forums to understand the level of safety in their neighborhoods.
+Understanding the critical pain point is safety concerns, my team and I worked through the design process to address this common issue.

-"Hey, Cheyenne, the University District can often make residents, especially female residents, feel unsafe in their community.
+"Hey, Cheyenne, some neighborhoods can often make residents, especially female residents, feel unsafe in their community.
 How can we use crowd-sourced data to help us alleviate residents' perceived safety?"

-Many women living in Seattle's University District feel unsafe when unfamiliar with their surroundings and the happenings of the community.
+Many women in the city of Seattle can feel unsafe when unfamiliar with their surroundings and the happenings of the community.
 Marked as a general "hotspot" for potential crimes, residents are unsure of which locations are safe or well-familiarized.

-When conducting formative research, we gathered a variety of data from interviews, statistics and academic writings to understand safety and how people perceive safety within the University District area.
-From the research, we concluded several key insights that continued to drive our project scope forward.
+When conducting formative research, we gathered a variety of data from interviews, statistics and academic writings to understand safety and how people perceive safety within Seattle.
+Our research focused on the University District population in Seattle, as participants were readily available.
+From the research, we concluded several key insights that reflect fear, unconscious bias, and crowd-sourcing information.

 Computer Supported Collaborative Work